Tyler Ivanoff on the Issues

 The Father of the Dividend, Governor Jay Hammond, fought against the legislature to provide a PFD for All of Alaskans.
 He understood that we had to protect it against legislators.

-Under the original PFD formula, our 2020 dividend would roughly be around $3,100.
-Instead, Special Interest groups inside of the Alaska State Legislature have decided to take funds from the Earnings Reserve and Savings, dipping right into the pockets of Alaskans.
-Leaving us with only a $1,000 Dividend.
+Under the original PFD formula, our 2021 dividend would roughly be close to $4,000.
+Instead, Special Interest groups inside of the Alaska State Legislature have continued to take funds from the Earnings Reserve and Savings, once again dipping right into the pockets of Alaskans.
+Leaving us with only a $1,114 Dividend.

 I’m here to Stand up for Alaskans and District 39.
 I will do anything I can to let the people of Alaska decide how they want to spend the Permanent Fund.
 It should never be the Legislatures decision, no matter how tough that decision may be.
 I’m all for protecting the PFD and enshrining the Original Formula in the State Constitution.